Manifestly/manifestly.github.io/source/2014-10-20-our-weekly-review-checklist.html.markdown

 We hope this is helpful to other startups.
 Our <a href="https://www.manifest.ly/public/checklists/8d29833cdfdd634b41623c2e5abf511b">Weekly Review Checklist</a> has links directly to all of these services (our accounts, but you can change those) used in our weekly review.
 Feel free to "fork" it and again, any suggestions are super welcome.

 --  Philip & Mark

+ps.
+This is the University of Wisconsin Memorial Union Terrace.
+It's pretty great.  :)

 <img src="https://s3.amazonaws.com/manifestly-assets/Union_terrace_night96_10.jpg" />